Slave trade in Africa

 Ethnic groups such as the Yao, Makua, and Marava were battling each other in central East Africa, and entire tribes on the continent traded with people they had defeated in battles.
 "Arab Muslims thus came across pre-existing systems that enabled the acquisition of slaves for their purposes."
 Slaves were taken to Zanzibar to work in clove plantation

-Slave rebellion broke out in what is now Haiti and the Dominican Republic at the end of August 1791.
-The abolition of the transatlantic slave trade, slavery, and colonialism in Africa was greatly aided by these two uprisings.
+Slave rebellion broke out in what is now Haiti at the end of August 1791.
+The abolition of the transatlantic slave trade, slavery, and colonialism in Africa was greatly aided by that uprising.